 As commissioner, Morita led the development and implementation of Healthy Chicago 2.0, a four-year health improvement plan focused on achieving health equity by addressing the conditions in which people live, learn, work and play.
 The plan was based on RWJF’s Culture of Health framework.
 As medical director, Morita’s top priority was reducing disparities in immunization coverage levels among children and adults in Chicago.
 She implemented systems to identify communities with the lowest rates of immunization and to provide families in those areas with information about, and access to, critical vaccines.
 Additionally, Morita led several policy initiatives to reduce tobacco usage among teens, including raising the legal age to purchase tobacco products to 21.

 She has served on many state, local, and national health committees, including the CDC’s Advisory Committee on Immunization Practices, and the National Academy of Sciences’ Committee on Community Based Solutions to Promote Health Equity in the United States.
-She is a member of the American Academy of Pediatrics.
+She is a member of the American Academy of Pediatrics and the National Foundation for Infectious Diseases Board of Directors.

 Morita began her medical career as a pediatrician in Tucson, Ariz., before moving into public health as an Epidemic Intelligence Service officer at the Centers for Disease Control and Prevention in Atlanta (CDC).